For growing businesses that have been using the traditional methods of contact and customer data management, spreadsheets may be the go-to tool.

 CRM software can help address these issues.
 It can log all the calls and communication made by individual members.
 You can also delegate tasks efficiently so you will know who is responsible for what.
 This maintains a sense of accountability among all team members.

-CRM may seem like too big an investment for small businesses, but what you need in this case is foresight.
+CRM may seem like too big an investment for growing businesses, but what you need in this case is foresight.
 Switching from Excel to CRM will be extremely beneficial for your business in the long run.
-Some of the key benefits every small business enjoys using CRM software are the following.
+Some of the key benefits every growing business enjoys using CRM software are the following.

 1. Better Customer Relationships